apache/servicecomb-pack/README.md

 ## Build and Run the tests from source
 Current ServiceComb Pack code supports Spring Boot 1.x and Spring Boot 2.x at the same time, you can use *-Pspring-boot-1*, *-Pspring-boot-1* to switch Spring Boot version.
-Since Spring Boot supports JDK9 since 2.x, if you want to build and run test the Saga with JDK9 or JDK10, please don't use the spring-boot-1 profile.
+Since Spring Boot supports JDK9+ from 2.x, if you want to build and run tests of ServiceComb Pack with JDK9 or JDK10, please use the spring-boot-2 profile.

 * Build the source code and run the tests
    ```bash